nishanthvibish18/CurrentDate/README.md

 # CurrentDate
-get current date by using async await api call method in SwiftUI
+get current date by using async await api call method in SwiftUI using MVVM pattern